Chahira-hamza/Crawler_Search_Engine/README.md

 # Crawler_Search_Engine

-The final file to be run is in this directory called Integrator.java
+The final file to be run is in this directory called Integrator.java with the schema database_schema.sql

 You will need to download the whole package, and add Jsoup library as an external JAR in your project You will also need to connect to a database.
 Our queries correspond to ms-sql queries.